Home » Chicken Recipes » Stovetop Chicken and Dumplings in 30 Minutes

 • Add 1/4 cup all-purpose flour stirring to coat the vegetables.

-• To the pot add bay leaf, canned soup, chicken broth, chopped chicken, poultry seasoning, garlic powder, onion powder and tarragon.
+• To the pot add bay leaf, canned soup, chicken stock or broth, chopped chicken, poultry seasoning, garlic powder, onion powder and tarragon.
 Taste and adjust the salt and black pepper to your taste.
 Stir well.

 • Increase the burner temperature and bring to a boil.

-• Using Tablespoon or 1 1/2 ounce (medium) ice cream scoop divide the dumpling dough dropping into the boiling broth.
+• Using a Tablespoon or 1 1/2 ounce (medium) ice cream scoop divide the dumpling dough dropping into the boiling broth.

 • After 20 minutes, uncover the pot and use a large spoon to gently press the dumplings into the broth.